ProjectTangelo/manual/doc/tangelo-project/Contents/5-system-data-structure-specifications.md

 ## System DataBase/File Structure Specification

 Data in stored in MongoDB.
-The base form of our documetns are as follows.
+The base form of our documents are as follows.

 ### Users